Code Readability: guide for writing your code jbwyatt.com

 Header: TWO components

-3. White Space: Use both horizontal and vertical white space to make it readable.
+4. White Space: Use horizontal & vertical white space.

 HTML blocks (< div > , < h1-h6 > , < p >) <!-- comment -->